phil294/vscode-keylogger/README.md

 "keylogger.textMaxLength": {
     "type": "integer",
     "default": -1,
     "description": "Set a maximum length of each captured text.
 Everything above is cut off.
-A value of 0 effectively omits the typed keys in the log.
+A value of 0 effectively omits the text body in the log.
 Set to -1 to not cut off anything."
 },
 "keylogger.outputFile": {
     "type": "string",